Humanitarian Coalition

 About Humanitarian Coalition:

-Humanitarian Coalition is a partnership, formed in 2005, between some of Canada’s largest international disaster response charities.
-It coordinates efforts and holds funds for its ten partner institutions which include Oxfam Canada, Save the Children Canada, CARE Canada, Islamic Relief Canada, and Plan International Canada.
-It is also partnered with Global Affairs Canada.
+Formed in 2005, Humanitarian Coalition is a partnership between some of Canada’s largest international disaster response charities.
+It coordinates efforts and holds funds for its twelve partner institutions which include Oxfam Canada, Save the Children Canada, CARE Canada, Islamic Relief Canada, World Vision, and Plan International Canada.
+It also partners with Global Affairs Canada.

 My anchor